Well-posedness of the Kadomtsev-Petviashvili hierarchy, Mulase factorization, and Fr\"olicher Lie groups: Perturbed solutions and Hamiltonian approach

-Before continuing the development of KP in this setting, let us give our motivation.
+We wish to develop KP in this setting, but before proceeding, let us give our motivation.

-It is well-known that there exists a theory of pseudo-differential operators with symbols of limited smoothness, see e.g. \cite{BR1984,Marsch1988,Ma2015}, but the algebra of formal symbols cannot be constructed as before, principally because of the lack of continuity of the multiplication of functions in Sobolev classes for low Sobolev orders.
-However, for functions $f \in H^s_0,$ there exists a sequence $(f_n)_\N\in (C^\infty_c)^\N$ such that $\lim f_n = f$ in $H^s.$ Setting $u_0 = f_0 $ and $ u_n = f_n - f_{n-1}$ for $n>0, $ we obtain
+It is well-known that there exists a theory of pseudo-differential operators with symbols of limited smoothness, see e.g. \cite{BR1984,Marsch1988,Ma2015}, but in this case the algebra of formal symbols cannot be constructed as in the standard case considered {\em e.g.} in \cite{Om} and references therein, principally because of the lack of continuity of the multiplication of functions in Sobolev classes for low Sobolev orders.
+However, for functions $f \in H^s_0,$ there exists a sequence $(f_n)_{n \in \N} \in (C^\infty_c)^\N$ such that $\lim f_n = f$ in $H^s.$ Setting $u_0 = f_0 $ and $ u_n = f_n - f_{n-1}$ for $n>0, $ we obtain

 so that we can naturally investigate the KP hierarchy on spaces of formal pseudo-differential operators with coefficients with low regularity by using $R_z,$ as already sketched in \cite{Ma2015} with other notations.